 - Attach all required documentation

-- a copy of the informed consent form you will use with participants
+- a copy of the informed consent form you will use with participants.
+Students may use the following template as informed consent form.

-- a copy of all survey tools, questionnaires or interview templates you will be using
+- a copy of all survey tools, questionnaires or interview templates you will be using.
+Note, students are required to submit the following form, if they wish to distribute any survey inside or/ and outside Zayed University.

 - Attach any other relevant supporting documentation